 What the method does

-The Delphi method is "(...) a systematic and interactive research technique for obtaining the judgment of a panel of independent experts on a specific topics" (6, p.99).
-It is used "(...) to obtain, exchange, and develop informed opinion on a particular topic" (2, p.309) and shall provide "(...) a constructive forum in which consensus may occur" (2, p.309).
+The Delphi method is "(...) a systematic and interactive research technique for obtaining the judgment of a panel of independent experts on a specific topics" (Hallowell & Gambatese 2010, p.99).
+It is used "(...) to obtain, exchange, and develop informed opinion on a particular topic" and shall provide "(...) a constructive forum in which consensus may occur" (Rayens & Hahn 2000, p.309).
 Put simply, experts on a topic are gathered and asked in a systematic process what they think about the future, until consensus is found.

 The Delphi procedure